aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

   const pollyConfig = {pollyVoice: 'Joanna', pollyEngine: 'neural'};
   host = await HostObject.createHost(scene, characterConfig, pollyConfig);
   ```
-  This first retrieves the appropriate character config using `getCharacterConfig` and then create one of the built-in hosts or your own custom host in the BabylonJS scene with the character and polly config passed in.
+  This first retrieves the appropriate character config using `getCharacterConfig` and then create one of the built-in hosts or your own custom host in the Babylon.js scene with the character and polly config passed in.
 See [createHost](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_HostObject.html#.createHost) and [getCharacterConfig](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_HostObject.html#.getCharacterConfig) for more details about host asset paths and custom hosts.

 ### Interacting with the Host